Richard Daynard

 Richard A. Daynard (born 1944) is an American legal scholar.
 He is a University Distinguished Professor at the Northeastern University School of Law.

 Daynard is most known for his contributions to public health law and strategic litigation, especially against the tobacco industry.
 His work is focused in health law and policy, consumer protection, and public interest advocacy.
 He is the recipient of the 2019 Robert Morris Sr. Award for Courage in Litigation from the Massachusetts chapter of the American Board of Trial Advocates.

 Education

-Daynard was educated at the Bronx High School of Science.
-He graduated summa cum laude from Columbia University, where he majored in philosophy, in 1964 with membership in Phi Beta Kappa.
+Daynard graduated from the Bronx High School of Science.
+He then graduated summa cum laude from Columbia University with a bachelor's degree in philosophy in 1964, and was elected to Phi Beta Kappa.
 He received the university's Siff Award in the Philosophy of Science.
 He then attended Harvard Law School, graduating with a Juris Doctor (J.D.), cum laude, in 1967.
 As a law student, he was a member of the Harvard Legal Aid Bureau.
 Daynard was a law clerk for Judge Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1967 to 1968.

 In 1970, Daynard received a Masters in Arts (M.A.) in sociology from Columbia University.
 In 1980, he completed a Ph.D. in urban studies and planning from the Massachusetts Institute of Technology.